Roan Mountain (Roan Highlands): American Revolutionary War

-In 1780, at the height of the American Revolution, British General Charles Cornwallis opened his invasion of the southern colonies with the capture of Charleston, South Carolina and a victory over American forces at Camden.
+In 1780, at the height of the American Revolution, British General Charles Cornwallis opened his invasion of the southern colonies with the capture of Charleston, South Carolina, and a victory over American forces at Camden.
 With South Carolina apparently secure, Cornwallis marched north toward Charlotte, North Carolina.
-During this march, Cornwallis dispatched a band of Loyalists under the command of Major Patrick Ferguson to raid Western Carolina.
+During this march, Cornwallis dispatched a band of Loyalists under the command of Major Patrick Ferguson to raid western Carolina.
 To counter Ferguson's threat, a group of frontiersmen from the mountains of what is now East Tennessee, North Carolina and Virginia assembled at Fort Watauga, located in present-day Elizabethton.
-This rallied force of frontiersmen — known as the Overmountain Men — crossed the Roan Highlands en route to the other side of the Blue Ridge Mountains, where they engaged and defeated Ferguson's forces at the Battle of Kings Mountain.
+This rallied force of frontiersmen—known as the Overmountain Men—crossed the Roan Highlands en route to the other side of the Blue Ridge Mountains, where they engaged and defeated Ferguson's forces at the Battle of Kings Mountain.
 While most returned home afterward, some Overmountain Men continued southward to link up with Daniel Morgan's forces and contribute to the American victory at Cowpens in 1781.

 Prior to the Revolution, very little gunpowder had been made in the United States.
 During the colonial period, most gunpowder used in America had been manufactured in Britain.
 In October 1777, the British Parliament banned the importation of gunpowder into the rebellious American colonies.
-To supply the Overmountain Men, five hundred pounds of black powder was manufactured by Mary Patton and her husband at their Gap Creek powder mill in present-day Elizabethton.
+To supply the Overmountain Men, 500 pounds of black powder were manufactured by Mary Patton and her husband at their Gap Creek powder mill in present-day Elizabethton.
 On the first night of the march from Sycamore Shoals, the Overmountain Men stored the Patton black powder in a dry cave known as "Shelving Rock" to protect it from the rain.
 Shelving Rock is located along TN-143 just outside Roan Mountain State Park.

-Mining and Logging
+Mining and logging

-In 1826, Josh, Ben, and Jake Perkins — three brothers from Crab Orchard, Tennessee — were searching for ginseng on the North Carolina side of Roan (possibly evading an arrest warrant in Tennessee) when they noted deposits of iron ore near Cranberry Creek.
+In 1826, Josh, Ben, and Jake Perkins—three brothers from Crab Orchard, Tennessee—were searching for ginseng on the North Carolina side of Roan (possibly evading an arrest warrant in Tennessee) when they noted deposits of iron ore near Cranberry Creek.
 This led to the discovery of a massive iron ore deposit known as the Cranberry vein and the establishment of the Cranberry Mine, which extracted the ore for nearly a century until being forced to close by the Great Depression.

 In the late 19th century, the logging industry was booming, due in large part to the arrival of the band saw and the logging railroad.
 As forests in the lower lands were cut down, loggers began moving into the more mountainous areas in search of timber.
-At Roan Mountain, a steam engine was set up in the gap between Round Bald and Jane Bald (this gap is still called "Engine Gap" to move lumber from the Tennessee side to the mills located on the North Carolina side.
+At Roan Mountain, a steam engine was set up in the gap between Round Bald and Jane Bald (this gap is still called "Engine Gap") to move lumber from the Tennessee side to the mills located on the North Carolina side.
 A large log flume was built between Burbank (near Hughes Gap) and the village of Roan Mountain.
 Erosion brought about by excessive logging was believed to be part of the cause of a massive flood that destroyed much of the area in 1901.